 Shisha smoke; also called hookah, water, or Hubble bubble smoking – is a way of smoking tobacco, sometimes mixed with fruit or molasses sugar, through a bowl and hose or tube.
 The tube ends in a mouthpiece from which the smoker inhales the smoke from the substances being burnt into their lungs.
 You will be amazed to see young people in bars and clubs inhaling this smoke coming out from the shisha hose or tube.
 The shisha pipe use tobacco sweetened with fruit or molasses sugar, which makes the smoke more aromatic than cigarette smoke.
 Popular flavourings include apple, plum, coconut, mango, mint, strawberry and cola.
 Wood, coal or charcoal is burned in the shisha pipe to heat the tobacco and create the smoke because the fruit syrup or sugar makes the tobacco damp.

-Further more, i had a conversation with a Public Health Officer (who works on non-communicable diseases) told me that “Shisha is just the materials – the hookah and the tube but tobacco is the what being smoked with the mixture of the sugar molasses in flavourings”.
-So shisha contains cigarettes tobacco; like the cigarettes it contains nicotine, tar, carbon monoxide and heavy metals, such as arsenic and lead.
+Further more, i had a conversation with a Public Health Officer (who works at the Non-Communicable Diseases Unit) during the conversation, he stated that “Shisha is just the materials; the hookah and the tube but tobacco is the what is being smoked with the mixture of the sugar molasses in flavourings”.
+In essence, shisha contains cigarettes tobacco – like the cigarettes it contains nicotine, tar, carbon monoxide and heavy metals, such as arsenic and lead.
 Hence, shisha smokers are at the same risk as cigarette smokers, such as heart disease, cancer, respiratory diseases and problems during pregnancy.
 “It is difficult to ascertain exactly how much smoke or toxic substances you’re exposed to in a typical shisha session.
 People smoke shisha for much longer periods of time than they smoke a cigarette, and in one puff of shisha you inhale the same amount of smoke as you’d get from smoking a whole cigarette”.
 As discovered by British Heart Foundation.
-Now imagine having a bunch of young people inhaling shisha smoke from mid-night till 4:00 am.
+Now imagine having bunch of young people inhaling shisha smoke from mid-night till 4:00 am in the morning.

-“The average shisha smoking session lasts for an hour and research has shown that in this time you can inhale the amount of smoke as from more than 100 cigarettes”. in Gambia, a typical shisha smoking session can last for three hours. mostly it is in a club or bar, where there is intense partying; such moments are pretty much compulsive, you can join the show and ride with the flow no matter how innocent you’re. what baffles me more is when some of us [young people] we continue to mistakenly perceived shisha smoking ‘not addictive’ because the water used in the pipe can absorb nicotine.
+“The average shisha smoking session lasts for an hour and research has shown that during this, one can inhale an amount of smoke from more than 100 cigarettes”.
+In Gambia, a typical shisha smoking session can last for three hours, and mostly it is in a club or bar, where there is intense partying as such moments are pretty much compulsive, you can join the show and ride with the flow no matter how innocent you’re.
+More bafflingly, some of us [young people] continue to mistakenly perceived shisha smoking ‘not addictive’ because the water used in the pipe can absorb nicotine.
 “In reality, only some of the nicotine is absorbed by the water, shisha smokers are still exposed to enough nicotine to cause addiction”.

 Aware of the fact that we have poor systematic healthcare delivery in the Gambia, consumers in this part of the world should be their own guiding mentor to healthy lifestyles, to prevent an emergency of epidermic of non communicable diseases (NCDs). state by begin by putting a ban on it as many other African do; Rwanda, Zambia, Tanzania and Ghana.